razorpay/blade/.changeset/clever-doors-compare.md

 As a part of [bug fix](https://github.com/razorpay/blade/issues/1102), `onChange` will now **NOT** be called on initial render like it previously did.
 This will only require migration if you were earlier relying on `onChange` to set initial value.

+If you were relying on `onChange` to set initial value, you can now move those values to your `useState`'s initial value.

 ```tsx
 const Example = (): JSX.Element => {